 Bursa Malaysia mixed in early trade

-KUALA LUMPUR: Bursa Malaysia opened mixed today with a slightly lower benchmark index on selling activities in selected heavyweights.
+KUALA LUMPUR: Bursa Malaysia opened mixed this morning, amid the weaker performance overnight on Wall Street.

-Market breadth, however, was positive with gainers outpacing losers by 109 to 85 while 169 counters were unchanged, 1,480 untraded and 31 others were suspended.
+Meanwhile, market breadth was positive with gainers outpacing losers 113 to 84 while 161 counters were unchanged, 1,487 untraded and 43 others were suspended.